Production process:

 Drainage

 Drainage involves releasing all remaining water from the bays and allowing the crop and ground to dry for harvest.
 This typically occurs 10-14 days before harvesting.
-The crop continues to mature following drainage, with the moisture content of the grain declining to 22% at harvest.
+The crop continues to mature after drainage, with the grain moisture content declining to 22% at harvest.
 At harvest, it has been over 120 days since the rice crop was sown.
-In that time, each rice plant has produced a large amount of biomass and several thousand rice grains which equates to between 10,000-17,000kg of paddy rice per hectare.
+During that time, each rice plant produced a large amount of biomass and several thousand rice grains, which equate to between 10,000 and 17,000kg of paddy rice per hectare.

 Harvest

-The rice crop is now golden yellow, and most grains are firm – optimal time for harvesting.
-Harvest is completed by machinery, a large header which strips the grains and a chaser bin that collects them.
+The rice crop is now golden yellow, and most grains are firm – the optimal time for harvesting.
+Harvest is completed by machinery: a large header that strips the grain and a chaser bin that collects it.
 From the chaser bin, the grains are emptied into a truck and transported to a storage facility.

 Stubble management